The Power of Purpose: Empowering High-Performing Teams in Schools

 Got a Lingering Issue?

 It was a warm fall day.
-The teachers were slowly trickling into the 4th floor Art room.
-It was our biggest room to fit us all and tables to host discussions.
-I also picked this room for the art on the walls.
-My art teacher was such a hard worker.
-A bit hesitant to trust […]
+Teachers slowly trickled into the 4th-floor Art room, our largest space with tables to host discussions.
+I chose this room also for the art on the walls.
+My art teacher worked tirelessly, but she hesitated to trust others—especially me, her boss.
+She wanted to excel but struggled to receive […]

 The Myth of an Open Door Policy

 Seven times.
 That’s how many interruptions occurred during my meeting with the principal.
-Someone came to his door, and then another person, then another person… We finished 20 minutes of conversation in an hour and 13 minutes.
-I wish I could tell you that each case was an emergency.
-The fact of the matter is […]
+One person came to the door, then another, then another… We spent 20 minutes of conversation in an hour and 13 minutes None of these situations was an emergency.
+One person asked about an afterschool program; another wanted confirmation that a document […]

 Losing the Lesson Planning Battle